 My only downside was that I found myself behind a large group of hikers.
 These were going at a much slower pace than mine, and since the trail was narrow, I couldn’t pass them.
 Since they didn’t have the courtesy to stop to let me pass, I had to wait and follow them slowly, which took away from the fun of the hike.

 Luckily the group of hikers decided to take a break when we got near the highest point of the trail.
-I then took the opportunity to overtake them and pick up the pace to try and regain some of the tranquility of the forest.
+I then took the opportunity to pass them and pick up the pace to try to enjoy some of the tranquility of the forest.

-A few metres after the belvedere, the trail splits in two and offers two options for going back down: a shorter trail, marked in blue, or a longer trail, marked in red.
-Since I found that there were a little too many hikers on the trail for my liking and I was starting to get a bit exhausted, I decided to go for the shorter option.
+A few metres after the lookout, the trail splits in two and offers two options for going back down: a shorter trail, marked in blue, or a longer trail, marked in red.
+Since I found that there were too many hikers on the trail for my liking and I was starting to get a bit exhausted, I decided to go for the shorter option.

-The descent was not too difficult, but since you have to descend on some shaky rocks, I still had to be careful.
+The descent was not too difficult, but since you have to go back down on some shaky rocks, I still had to be careful.
 But I finally made it back to the trailhead and left the forest to find myself again in the orchard.
 In all, my hike totaled 3 kilometres, with an elevation gain of 201 metres.